-• Official record copies of applications for membership in the Daughters of the American Revolution (DAR) or the Children of the American Revolution (C.A.R.) approved after 1 January 1985 shall be accepted as evidence of corresponding service, lineage and related facts on SAR applications.
-This shall not apply with respect to portions of those approved DAR or C.A.R. applications determined to be incorrect by the DAR, C.A.R., or the SAR.
-Official copies of DAR or C.A.R. applications approved prior to 1 January 1985 may be accepted as evidence with respect to corresponding facts that have been individually marked as verified by the DAR or C.A.R.
-However, this does not apply to any verified facts which may be subsequently
+- Official record copies of applications for membership in the Daughters of the American Revolution (DAR) or the Children of the American Revolution (C.A.R.) approved after 1 January 1985 shall be accepted as evidence of corresponding service, lineage and related facts on SAR applications.
+This shall not apply with respect to portions of those approved DAR or C.A.R. applications determined by the DAR, C.A.R., or the SAR to be: - incorrect; - o unproven after an examination of new evidence to address concerns about facts that raise questions about the accuracy of unlikely claims, such as a date of birth that makes a person